FCCC clears the air on sugar price determination

 The Fijian Competition and Consumer Commission determines the price of sugar without any influence by the government.

-This has been clarified by the Commission’s Chief Executive Officer Joel Abraham this evening in relation to misinformation by a National Federation Party candidate on the sugar industry.
+This has been clarified by the FCCC Chief Executive, Joel Abraham after misinformation was spread by a National Federation Party candidate on the sugar industry.

-The Commission Chief Executive says 15th July 2021, the commission had written to the Ministry of Sugar seeking their views on the proposed increase in which the government made a submission not supporting an increase.
+He says on 15th July 2021, the FCCC had written to the Ministry of Sugar seeking their views on the proposed increase in which the government made a submission not supporting an increase.

 “The FCCC considering the commercial viability of FSC as well as other considerations granted the increase contrary to what the government submission was.
 Governments and businesses alike are regulated under the FCCC Act and they follow the same legal framework. “